PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		siblingListener("0.0.0.0:4001")

 * setReportSinks(\<list of IP[:port]\>) - Set the list of report sinks to which
-  all received reports should be forwarded.
+  all received reports should be forwarded over UDP.
 Reports will be sent to the configured report sinks in a round-robin fashion if more than one is specified.
 If port is not specified it defaults to 4501.
 For
   example: